sales@farahatco.com +9714250025197142500251+ WhatsApp

 However, there are some exceptions to the exemption of residential rent.
 These are:

-• Short-term leases to non-residents: If the property is leased out on a short-term basis to non-residents, such as tourists, visitors, etc., then it falls under the commercial category and is subject to VAT.
-The FTA has issued a guideline that defines a short-term lease as a lease for a period of less than six months.
-Furthermore, if the occupant has no Emirates ID and is leasing less than six months, then it would be deemed commercial from a VAT perspective.
+• Short-term Leases to Non-residents: If the property is leased out on a short-term basis to non-residents, such as tourists, visitors, etc., then it falls under the commercial category and is subject to VAT.
+The FTA has issued a guideline that defines a short-term lease as a lease for less than six months.
+Furthermore, if the occupant has no Emirates ID and is leasing for less than six months, then it would be deemed commercial from a VAT perspective.

 Conclusion

 VAT on rent in the UAE depends on the type and purpose of the property.
 Commercial rent is subject to VAT at the standard rate of 5%, while residential rent is generally exempt from VAT.
 However, there are some exceptions to the exemption of residential rent, such as short-term leases to non-residents and first supplies of residential properties.
-Therefore, it is important for landlords and tenants to understand the VAT implications of their real estate transactions and comply with the tax laws and regulations.
+Therefore, landlords and tenants need to understand the VAT implications of their real estate transactions and comply with the tax laws and regulations.

 VAT Consultants in Dubai